 To keep your hair from experiencing these problems and more, you’ll have to take caution to what products are used in your hair.
 This means you must monitor how much product you place in your hair and what ingredients are used within those products.

-Also, you’ll want to wash your hair often to prevent the product build-up from causing too much shedding.
+Also, you’ll want to shampoo your hair often to prevent the product build-up from causing too much shedding.
 When doing so, keep some of these pointers in mind:

 Use lukewarm water when washing and cold water when rinsing your hair.